Get insider access

 5. Best Budget Wireless Gaming Mouse

-For a budget option that offers a high-quality wireless gaming performance, we recommend the Logitech G305 LIGHTSPEED.
-Depending on what region of the world you live in, this mouse may also be known as the Logitech G304 LIGHTSPEED, but it's the same mouse.
-This mouse connects with a LIGHTSPEED USB receiver and has an impressive battery life, advertised at up to 250 hours using a single AA battery.
-It also has a cable to extend the receiver signal, so you get the best wireless performance possible.
+The best budget wireless gaming mouse we've tested is the Logitech G305 LIGHTSPEED.
+Depending on your region, this mouse may also be known as the Logitech G304 LIGHTSPEED, but it's the same mouse.
+This mouse connects with a LIGHTSPEED USB receiver and has an impressive battery life, advertised at up to 250 hours with a single AA battery.
+It also has a cable to extend the receiver signal to get the best wireless performance possible.
 Under the hood, its sensor is very consistent, and its click latency is excellent, providing a responsive-feeling experience for gaming in any genre.
 You can adjust the CPI sensitivity settings very precisely, and its egg-like shape is a comfortable option for claw or fingertip grippers for nearly all hand sizes.

 Impressively, the build quality closely resembles some of Logitech's higher-priced options.
-However, its feet aren't as high quality, and swapping these feet out for third-party alternatives is a popular modification for enthusiasts.
-Additionally, as an older entry, this mouse is significantly heavier than more recent gaming options, meaning you may also want to consider more lightweight options if you exclusively play fast-paced, reaction-based games.
+However, its feet are less high-quality, and swapping these feet out for third-party alternatives is a popular modification for enthusiasts.
+As an older entry, this mouse is heavier than recent gaming options.
+Consider more lightweight options if you exclusively play fast-paced, reaction-based games.

 See our review